 In reality, the same issues might present themselves in face to face meetings.
 I hope that the referenced blog article gives ample advice on how to best approach this area.

 The move to more frequent online meetings drives the need for better managed information sharing.
 It has become a challenge to keep everybody briefed via paper documents, therefore distributing information electronically becomes key.
 But digitising poor hard copy documents isn’t the answer.

-In the blog article, Style Matters: Writing Effective Board Papers, from July last year, we looked at how the creation of good quality well-structured information is key to providing the Board with:
+In the blog article, Think Like a Director: Writing Effective Board Papers, from July last year, we looked at how the creation of good quality well-structured information is key to providing the Board with: